molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod03/LAB_AK_03.md

 1. On the home page of the web application, verify that a list of two events displays under the **Events Administration** header.

-1. Click **Events** in the navigation bar at the top of the webpage.

-1. Verify that the Events page displays a list of events.

 1. Close the tab displaying the Web App.

 #### Task 2: Download the publish profile for the Azure Web App